 We may change this Privacy Notice from time to time.
-If we make any significant changes in the way we treat your personal information we will make this clear by contacting your child's nursery setting and ensuring they provide you with an updated version of this Privacy Notice.
+If we make any significant changes in the way we treat your personal information we will make this clear by contacting settings and ensuring they provide you with an updated version of this Privacy Notice.